Skip to main content

 Lynch was an artist, his abstract canvas extending into film, music and television.
 His visions are imbued with a deeply haunting, dreamy quality, both wonderful and strange.
 From his feature debut Eraserhead - his “dream of dark and troubling things” - to the small town horrors of Twin Peaks, and the enfolding darkness of Hollywood's Dream Factory in Mulholland Drive, he uncovered the macabre nestled within the mundane; the rot beneath the white picket fence, the quiet devastation behind a prom queen's smile.

 When I was 18 I worked weekends in a poultry meat factory, packing cooked chicken into trays passing along a conveyer belt (in hindsight it was very Eraserhead).
 I had seen Scream and The Craft (my gateway horror films) a couple of years prior, and was still excitedly exploring the genre.
 A colleague, a teacher in training, suggested I watch Eraserhead, noting (with a hint of esoteric knowing), that I would never forget it.
 Not only was he right, but he also inadvertently set me along a filmic pathway that I continue on today, seeking out the weird, the obscure, the transgressive.
-Lost Highway and Blue Velvet followed.
+Lost Highway and Blue Velvet followed (introducing me to the work of This Mortal Coil and Julee Cruise).
 I had seen The Elephant Man as a child, and returning to it as an adult, I found it to be just as powerful and heart wrenching.
 And then I delved into Twin Peaks.
 My goodness.
 Twin Peaks changed how I looked at the world.

 There was something about Lynch's work that I couldn't resist, and it was a long time before I could articulate exactly what it was.
 There's a tone.
 A darkness to curl up in.
 An atmosphere, dreamlike and disturbing, utterly enveloping.
 The entwining of beauty and decay.

-For me, now, his work is also deeply entangled in feelings of nostalgia and personal connection.
-When I left home for university (and then again when I graduated and moved to Belfast), Lynch's work was an integral part in the beginnings of several important friendships.
+Aside from my own personal relationship with his work, there's also an element of it that is deeply entangled in my friendships and with feelings of nostalgia.
+When I left home for university, Lynch's work was an integral part in the beginnings of several important friendships.
 So many late night discussions about Twin Peaks and Fire Walk With Me.
-Seeing Lost Highway at the Tate Modern with my cousin.
-I still have the stubs from the various times I saw Mulholland Drive at the cinema.
-Meeting so many kindred spirits at Twin Peaks Fest in Belfast.
-Going to see the man himself at Queen's University when he was promoting his book, Catching the Big Fish, and talking about transcendental meditation.
+Whole conversations consisting of quotes from his films.
+Along the way I fondly remember seeing Lost Highway at the Tate Modern with my cousin; I still have the stubs from the various times I saw Mulholland Drive at the cinema; meeting so many kindred spirits at Twin Peaks Fest in Belfast; buying coffee from his website; going to see the man himself at Queen's University when he was promoting his book, Catching the Big Fish, and talking about transcendental meditation.

 And then, when it returned to our screens in 2017, a weekly Twin Peaks night with a couple of friends (memories of which I still cherish dearly).
 I remember waiting for the first episode.
 The unbearable anticipation throughout the day.
 The wave of emotions during the opening credits; those first rich, sombre chords of the theme music (by Lynch's long-time collaborator Angelo Badalamenti), a portal into another world, into which we will float away.
 And then having to wait a whole week to see the next episode (a novelty, given streaming had by this stage already changed the way we watch TV shows).
 And, of course, those haunting final moments of it all...